 Besides being detained, several senior leaders in the network have died or have been killed in the U.S.-led war against terrorists.
 A senior al-Qaeda commander, Muhammad Atef, died in the U.S. air strikes in Afghanistan.
 Media reports said Abu Obaidah al-Masri, a senior al-Qaeda leader believed to be involved in the 2005 London subway and bus bombings and in planning attacks in Afghanistan, died of hepatitis in Pakistan in April 2008.
 In April 2006, Abdul Rahman al-Muhajir and Abu Bakr al-Suri, two ofal-Qaeda's top bomb makers (PDF), were killed in Pakistan.
 In January 2008, Abu Laith al-Libi, al-Qaeda's senior military commander and a key link between the group and its affiliates in North Africa, was killed in Pakistan's tribal areas in a secret U.S. missile strike.
 GlobalSecurity.org lists senior leaders who have been detained or killed; Longwarjournal.org documents high-value al-Qaeda and Taliban targets killed in U.S. air strikes in Pakistan since 2004.

 How big is al-Qaeda? - It's impossible to say precisely, because al-Qaeda is decentralized.
 Estimates range from several hundred to several thousand members.
 According to the U.S. State Department's 2008 report on terrorism, while the largest concentration of senior al-Qaeda members now reside in Pakistan, the network incorporates members of AQI and other associates throughout the Middle East, Southeast Asia, Africa, Europe, and Central Asia who continue working to carry out attacks against U.S. and Western interests.

 The international crackdown that followed the 9/11 attacks greatly cut into al-Qaeda's resources and many of al-Qaeda's former leaders were captured or killed, leading experts to question the relevance of al-Qaeda's central leadership.
 ThisBackgrounder points out how in these years al-Qaeda transformed from what was once a hierarchical organization with a large operating budget into an ideological movement.
 Whereas al-Qaeda once trained its own operatives and deployed them to carry out attacks, it is just as likely to inspire individuals or small groups to carry out attacks, often with no operational support from the larger organization.
 Experts say al-Qaeda is able to spread its ideology effectively through the Internet and al-Sahab, its media wing.
 As the director of national intelligence noted in his 2009 assessment, al-Qaeda and its affiliates and allies "remain dangerous and adaptive enemies" keen on attacking U.S. and European targets.

-The group has targeted American and other Western interests as well as Jewish targets and Muslim governments it sees as corrupt or impious-above all, the Saudi monarchy.
+What major attacks has al-Qaeda been responsible for? - The group has targeted American and other Western interests as well as Jewish targets and Muslim governments it sees as corrupt or impious-above all, the Saudi monarchy.
 Al-Qaeda-linked attacks include: